algogz/questions/q/acloud-saa-test3.md

 ### Question 23:

+Your company provides an online image recognition service that uses SQS to decouple system components.
+Your application polls the image queue as often as possible to maximize end-to-end throughput.
+However, you notice that polling in tight loops is burning CPU cycles and increasing costs with empty responses.
+How can you reduce the number of empty responses?

 - A. Enable long polling by setting the ReceiveMessageWaitTimeSeconds to a number > 0
 - B. Enable short polling by setting ReceiveMessageWaitTime = 0.